This information is intended for use by health professionals

 The development of tolerance and cross tolerance to other nitro compounds has been described.

-Glyceryl Trinitrate must not be used in patients known to be taking phosphodiesterase inhibitor-containing products (e. g. sildenafil, vardenafil, tadalafil).
-Patients who receive Glyceryl Trinitrate solution therapy must be warned not to take phosphodiesterase inhibitor-containing products (e. g. sildenafil, vardenafil, tadalafil) (see sections 4.3 and 4.5).
+Glyceryl Trinitrate must not be used in patients known to be taking phosphodiesterase inhibitor-containing products (e.g. sildenafil, vardenafil, tadalafil) in the intervening 24 hours (48 hours for tadalafil).
+Patients who receive Glyceryl Trinitrate solution therapy must be warned not to take phosphodiesterase inhibitor-containing products (e.g. sildenafil, vardenafil, tadalafil) (see sections 4.3 and 4.5).

 Materials made of polyethylene (PE), polypropylene (PP) or polytetrafluorethylene (PTFE) have proven to be suitable for infusing Glyceryl Trinitrate solution.
 However, infusion material made of polyvinyl chloride (PVC) or polyurethane (PU) has been shown to induce a loss of the active substance due to adsorption.
 If these materials are used the dose must be adjusted to suit patient's needs (see also section 6.2).

 The solution contains glucose; this should be taken into account in patients with diabetes mellitus.

 Caution should be exercised in patients with arterial hypoxaemia due to severe anaemia (including G6PD deficiency induced forms), because in such patients the biotransformation of nitroglycerin is reduced.

 Similarly, caution is called for in patients with hypoxaemia and ventilation/perfusion imbalance due to lung disease or ischaemic heart failure.